batuhancetinkaya1/2D-Platformer-Game/README.md

    - The main menu will load, and you can begin playing.

 ### Running the Built Game
 1. Launch the game through the Unity Editor or the built executable.
-If you are not familiar with Unity dont try to get built.
+If you are not familiar with Unity do not try to get built.
 2. To play the game directly, visit the following link:
    [Play on Itch.io](https://batuhancetinkaya.itch.io/2d-platformer).
 3. Navigate through levels, collect stars, defeat enemies, and unlock new areas.